 - Use your primary keyword in the introduction (if possible within 100 words)

-Optimization plugins for WordPress users
+Optimization plugin for WordPress users

 The good thing about using WordPress is that it offers a wide range of on page optimization plugins (which are mostly available for free).